CodeBizarre/discord-bot/README.md

         Level 10 required
         Remove a reaction-based <Role> from <Message>
         <Message> should be a Discord message link, it might not work otherwise

+    admin invokes [Remove]:
+        Level 10 required
+        Set whether to remove invoke and response messages for adding/removing roles on your server
 ```
 ### Admin plugin
 ###### Various administration features such as warn, mute, kick, ban, and more